Investing in eCommerce marketing is a great way to increase eCommerce sales and grow your brand.

 Try Your Hand at Social Media

 Social media can be daunting for business owners, particularly if they don't use it in their private lives.
 However, many brands have embraced social media and found great success.
 It's a great way to build and grow relationships with customers and gives you access to a very large audience.
 Focus on Facebook, Instagram, and Pinterest to highlight your products and engage with customers and prospects.
-This is a good area to invest in for both DTC marketing and B2B marketing.
+This is a good area to invest in for both DTC marketing and B2B marketing (see what is B2B marketing).

 Focus on Email Marketing

 For food suppliers, BlueCart eCommerce is a great choice.
 It lets you send emails right from the platform.
-It even has a built-in promotional function, so you can set up a deal and send out an email blast in one place.
+It even has a built-in promotional function, so you can set up a deal and send out an email blast in one place to make DTC or wholesale sales.

 Invest in PPC Marketing